 If that’s not good enough, Cotopaxi literally gives you transparent details on their manufacturing process, how their factories operate and an annual report to show how they positively impact the world through donations.

 Plus when making their products, Cotopaxi uses sustainable product design and where possible, uses recycled materials.
 If you’re looking to stand out on the trail Cotopaxi’s array of fun travel packs and jackets colors will make you hard to miss.

 Since 1938, REI has been a staple for outdoor enthusiast.
 From gear to apparel, REI has it all.
 With more than 70 percent of REI’s annual profits going back into the outdoor community, REI is a leader in the outdoor space.

+Along with REI’s used gear and rental program, their commitment to product sustainability is evident.
 It’s easy to find ethical outdoor clothing at REI.
 Below are a few of our favorite sustainable clothing brands for you to check out!

 Browse more ethical clothing and sustainable brands from REI here.

 For something to wear for every adventure or for eco yoga clothes, prAna is a great sustainable outdoor brand to checkout. prAna is vigilant in looking for ways to reduce their impact on the environment.

 Through partnerships with organizations like Fair Trade, Bluesign, Textile Exchange and Responsible Down Standard, prAna is ensuring their people are taken care of and production processes are sustainable.
 To crew t-shirts to yoga pants, prAna creates well-made, comfy clothes.

 What’s the main fabric in Smartwool?
 Wool of course!
 Using 100% responsibly sourced Merino wool in their base layers, Smartwool really thinks through ethical sourcing practices.